 What is ServiceNow?

-At its core, ServiceNow is a cloud platform built to automate and manage workflows across a big company.
+At its core, ServiceNow is a cloud platform built to automate and manage workflows across a large company.
 You can think of it as the digital plumbing that connects all the different departments.
 It started out focused purely on ITSM, helping IT teams track everything from help desk tickets to major server updates, and it got very good at it.

 But its ambitions didn't stop there.
 Over the years, ServiceNow expanded its reach into HR, customer service, security, and more.
-The big idea is to create a single "AI Platform" where all of a company's data, workflows, and teams can live together in harmony.
+The big idea is to create a single AI platform where all of a company's data, workflows, and teams can live together.

 Features and capabilities